9 Winter Research Programs for High School Students

 Cost/Stipend: No cost; Internships may or may not provide a stipend.

-Application Deadline: Applications are currently being accepted.
-No deadline has been specified.
+Application Deadline: No deadline has been specified.

-Penn State College of Medicine provides high school students with the opportunity to explore immersive biomedical research internships and observation opportunities.
-You can choose brief 1-2 day shadowing experiences or extended internships spanning weeks or months.
-As an intern, you will dive into hands-on learning in the laboratory.
+Penn State College of Medicine offers high school students biomedical research internships and observation opportunities.
+You can choose brief 1-2 day shadowing experiences or internships spanning weeks or months.
 Your role will involve shadowing and observing the daily activities of a research mentor, gaining insight into their methodologies, experiments, and approaches to biomedical research.
-This hands-on observation will also allow interns to witness laboratory procedures, experimental setups, data collection methods, and analysis techniques firsthand.
+You will observe laboratory procedures, experimental setups, data collection methods, and analysis techniques.
+Note: Before applying, students should seek a potential research supervisor.
+To explore faculty research interests at Penn State College of Medicine, students can browse the Penn State Research Database.

 Location: Farmington, CT or Bar Harbor, ME